 The Spring 2018 workshops begin on Saturday, February 3, and end on Saturday, March 24, with two periods for students to enroll in: 9:30-10:45 a.m. or 11:15 a.m.-12:30 p.m.
 “The Big Show” will be on Saturday, March 31, from 10 a.m.-noon.
 All student work can be picked up by a parent or guardian on Saturday, April 7, from 10 a.m.-noon.

 The workshop fee is $65 ($40 for each additional child) and includes all art supplies.
 Please bring cash or check (made out to Syracuse University) to the first session on February 3.
 Checks are preferred.

-Registration for the Fall 2017 workshops is now closed.
+Registration for the Spring 2018 workshops is now open.